saurabh-neo/Healthcare/readme.md

  - Composer
  - Apache Server
  - Bootstrap
+ - JQuery
- - Jquery
+ - Javascript
  - HTML5
  - CSS3

-There are total 17 tables and I have already created Database Migrations for you !!!!!
+There are total 17 tables, Models for it and I have already created Database Migrations for you !!!!!

 Running it is very simple process you will need composer for it,
 ## steps to run :
-  1] Go to Healthcare project folder and open **.env** file and change database name to your db user name and password as:
+  1] Go to Healthcare project folder and open **.env** file and change database name to your db name where u want to import tables, user name and password as:
  - DB_DATABASE=healthcare
  - DB_USERNAME=root
  - DB_PASSWORD=matrix24

 This is my configuration please change as per your database name

-  2] open terminal and go to project folder and type command :
+  2] **Create Migrations** open terminal and go to project folder and type command :

-    ##  **php artisan migrate**
+    ##  php artisan migrate

    This command will create all 17 tables of database with dummy data inserted for testing as
-  3] Run Command
+  3] **Start Server** Run Command

   ## **php artisan serve**
   This will start server